silktie296/silktie296.github.io/_posts/2024-03-16-using-youtube-dl.md

 ---
 layout: post
-title: Downloading Youtube videos directly through youtube-dl
+title: Downloading YouTube videos directly through youtube-dl
 date: 2024-03-16 15:59 -0400
 categories: [Tools]
 tags: [Tools]
 image:
     path: /assets/img/youtube-dl-batch.png
-    alt: Huntress CTF Certificate, placed in the Top 2.6% with 100% of challenges solved.
+    alt: Batch script automatically downloading YouTube videos to a Plex library.
 ---
 <link href="../../assets/css/terminal_styles.css" rel="stylesheet">

-How to download YouTube videos directly in the command-line and streamline workflow into Plex with a Batch file.
+A tool for downloading YouTube videos directly through your terminal, and how to integrate it into Plex.

 ---

 ## Introduction and Purpose

-I was looking for a way to directly download YouTube videos without using sketchy converter websites, and I came across a tool on GitHub that would allow me to do this directly through the Windows command-line,  [`youtube-dl`](https://github.com/ytdl-org/youtube-dl).
+I was looking for a way to directly download YouTube videos without using sketchy converter websites, and I came across a tool on GitHub that would allow me to do this directly through the Windows command line,  [`youtube-dl`](https://github.com/ytdl-org/youtube-dl).

-This blog post will explain how to download this tool, go through its usage and documentation, and explore how we can set up a batch script to streamline this process to download these files directly to a Plex library and have it update to be watched immediately.
+This blog post will explain how to download this tool, go through its usage and documentation, and explore how we can set up a batch script to streamline this process to download these files directly to a Plex library and have it updated to be watched immediately.

 ---